What is the Fair Labor Standards Act?

 ) based upon criteria established by the US Department of Labor.
 For more information, see WAC 357-28-240

-The Office of the State HR Director is available to review work period designations for positions in your agency.
+The State Human Resources Division is available to review work period designations for positions in your agency.
 Please submit your request to the Compensation Unit

 .
 Your agency's assigned consultant will assist you.